ClusterlessHQ/clusterless/README.md

 - Serverless functions (Python, Java, Node, etc)
 - Native services (AWS SageMaker, AWS Athena, AWS Glue, etc)

+Where the intent isn't to have functional parity across substrates, but to ease secure and reliable interoperability between them.

+By leveraging native pay-as-you-go primitives, no runtimes or dedicated services need to be managed.
+Zero data arriving, zero costs (other than storage).

 Currently supported cloud substrates:

 - AWS